 Within South East England there are approximately 1,800 qualified psychological professionals working for NHS commissioned services.
 This includes adult psychotherapists, child and adolescent psychotherapists, children's wellbeing practitioners (CWP), clinical psychologists, cognitive behavioural therapists, counselling psychologists, counsellors, educational mental health practitioners (EMHP), family and systemic psychotherapists, forensic psychologists, health psychologists, psychological wellbeing practitioners (PWP).
 This also includes arts and play therapists who are allied health professionals, but psychological and psychotherapeutic models of practice are central to their work.

-The network offers two types of free membership; psychological professional membership and stakeholder membership.
+The network offers three types of free membership; psychological professional membership, aspiring psychological professional membership and stakeholder membership.

 Psychological professional membership

 Psychological professionals need to fulfil the following criteria for full membership of the PPN SE:

 - Primarily employed by NHS funded or commissioned services and/or provide training in psychological therapies and/or professions that are accredited by the relevant professional organisation.